Thomas Pieters: Professional career

 Pieters' opened the 2017 season with a tie for 2nd at the Genesis Open in February and followed that up with a top-5 finish at the WGC-Mexico Championship.
 Those finishes moved Pieters to 29th in the Official World Golf Ranking and qualified him for his first Masters Tournament where his finished 4th.
 He capped a successful summer with his second top-5 finish at a WGC event when he finished 4th at the WGC-Bridgestone Invitational.
 That finish moved him into the top-25 of the OWGR.
 In September 2017, the European Tour announced that it would be returning to Belgium for the first time in 18 years with Pieters hosting the Belgian Knockout – a unique strokeplay and matchplay format – in May 2018.

 In November 2018, Pieters won the 2018 World Cup of Golf with partner Thomas Detry, representing Belgium, at Metropolitan Golf Club in Melbourne, Australia.

 In August 2019, Pieters shot a 3-under 69 to become the first golfer to win the D+D Real Czech Masters for the second time, beating Adri Arnaus by one stroke.

 Pieters claimed his fifth European Tour victory in November 2021 at the Portugal Masters.
 Two months later, Pieters won the Abu Dhabi HSBC Championship for his sixth European Tour win and first Rolex Series victory.

-In February 2023, it was confirmed that Pieters had joined LIV Golf.
+In February 2023, it was confirmed that Pieters had joined LIV Golf as a member of Bubba Watson's Range Goats team.
+In December 2024, it was announced that he was joining Dustin Johnson's 4Aces team for the 2025 season.